Olivia MacDonald

 The exhibit re-opens on May 20th.
 “Gogh” there—it’s an unforgettable experience that can change how you see Vincent Van Gogh’s art.

 Katharina Davoudian is a Toronto-based artist and writer.
-She is the editor-in-chief of Vinci.
+She is the editor-in-chief of Vinci!
+Magazine.